jbarrera-lz/jbarrera-lz/README.md

 ### Hi! 👋🌊🌊🌊
-🔭 I’m currently working as software engineer at [IAC](www.iac.es) in the New Robotic Telescope
+🔭 I’m currently working as software engineer at [IAC](www.iac.es) in the New Robotic Telescope Project
 ----
 ![Alt text](./profile.jpeg)